Turks in South Africa

+Map of global Turkish diaspora.
+Darker red regions more populous.

 Turks in South Africa (Turkish: Güney Afrika'daki Türkler) are a minority ethnic group in South Africa, consisting of Turkish immigrants, their descendants, and expatriates.
 The community includes individuals who trace their ancestry to the Ottoman era as well as more recent immigrants from Turkey and their children.
 Over time, Turks in South Africa have contributed to the country's cultural, business, educational, and religious spheres, establishing various institutions such as schools and cultural centres.